K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 This installation guide is based on installing in a Linux environment.
 In order to install the service pack, BOSH CLI v2 must be installed and logged in to BOSH.
 If BOSH CLI v2 is not installed, you should first refer to the BOSH 2.0 installation guide document to install BOSH CLI v2 and familiarize yourself with the usage.
-A Swift & ClusterFS server must be installed to connect with the service broker.
+A Swift & GlusterFS server must be installed to connect with the service broker.

 ### <div id="2.2"/> 2.2.
 Stemcell Check